 The weather in Belize is hot in the summer, warm in the winter, and always humid.
 Even if you live somewhere hot and humid and are used to it, just remember that during your Belize vacation you’ll be spending a lot more time outside than you probably do at home.
 You’ll want to pack clothing that is comfortable in hot weather all day long.

-The rainy season in Belize is June to November, and hurricanes are likely between August and October.
-That means December through May is the high season when you can expect an increase in tourism.
-We visited in late August, early September and had wonderful weather and rain only at night, so you never know what you’ll get.
+The rainy season in Belize is June—November, and hurricanes are likely from August—October.
+That means December—May is the high season when you can expect an increase in tourism.
+We visited in late-August/early-September and had wonderful weather with rain only at night, so you never know what you’ll get.

 It’s also worth mentioning that most weather apps are getting their forecasts for Belize from Belize City, so the information isn’t entirely accurate across the whole country.
 The weather can also vary greatly from the coast to inland areas.
 At the island we stayed on, we could watch the rain blow in on the mainland every evening and not see a single drop of rain all night long.
 Weather is just one of those things it’s not easy to plan for.